IBM/unitxt/docs/docs/examples.rst

 Demonstrates how different methods of selecting the demonstrations in in-context learning affect the results.
-Three methods are considered: fixed selection of example demonstrations for all test instance, random selection of demonstrations from a demo pool for each test instance, and choosing the demonstration examples most (lexically) similar to each test instance.
+Three methods are considered: fixed selection of example demonstrations for all test instance, random selection of example demonstrations for each test instance, and choosing the demonstration examples most (lexically) similar to each test instance.

 `Example code <https://github.com/IBM/unitxt/blob/main/examples/evaluate_different_demo_selections.py>`_